hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/storage-in-calltrace.md

 If the type cannot be determined, it is displayed as Unknown.

-### Limitations of the Current "Computational Type" Resolution
+Limitations of the Current "Computational Type" Resolution

 The current resolution for "computational types" has limitations:

 - Only assignments and storage changes (store, havoc, restore) are considered.
 - Requires or values that cause revert are not considered in the type resolution.

-Reverts Strings or bytes keys of maps are not supported in the Call Trace display.
+- Strings or bytes keys of maps are not supported in the Call Trace display.

+Reverts

 When a contract execution encounters an issue that violates a require statement or explicitly invokes a revert, the entire state changes may be reverted to the previous state.
 This is crucial for understanding and debugging issues in contracts.
-The call trace provides a clear view of the revert reason and the path that caused the revert.
+The call trace provides a clear view of the revert reason and the path that caused the revert as present in the following picture.

 Example Revert

-### Havocs
+Havocs

 Havoc operations introduce non-determinism into the contract execution, allowing the SMT solver to choose a random value.
 Identifying and understanding havoc points in the Call Trace is essential for comprehending the unpredictable aspects of the contract's behavior.
-Havoc values are displayed in the Call Trace.
+Havoc values are displayed in the Call Trace like the following picture.

 Example Havoc

-### Call Resolution
+Call Resolution

 A Call Resolution is a representation that correlates the summarization called during the execution trace with the corresponding storage changes.
 This helps in understanding the flow of the contract execution and associating storage.
 ---